opensearch-project/data-prepper/data-prepper-plugins/otel-trace-raw-processor/README.md

 * `trace_flush_interval`: An `int` represents the time interval in seconds to flush all the descendant spans without any root span.
 Default to 180.

 ## Metrics
-Apart from common metrics in [AbstractProcessor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/com/amazon/dataprepper/model/processor/AbstractProcessor.java), otel-trace-raw-processor introduces the following custom metrics.
+Apart from common metrics in [AbstractProcessor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/com/amazon/dataprepper/model/processor/AbstractProcessor.java), `otel_trace_raw` processor has not introduced any custom metrics.

 ## Developer Guide
 This plugin is compatible with Java 8.
 See